manishdahal10/Hotel-Management-System-/README.md

 Admin Dashboard: Provides administrators with tools to manage rooms, reservations, and user accounts.
 Room Management: Allows admins to add, edit, or delete rooms along with their details (type, price, availability).
 Reservation Management: Enables admins to view, approve, or cancel guest reservations.
-Responsive Design: User-friendly interface accessible on various devices.
+Responsive Design: User-friendly interface accessible on various devices.</div>
 ---------------------------------------
 Technologies Used
 Frontend: